-Insurance-linked securities are generally thought to have little to no correlation with the wider financial markets as their value is linked to non-financial risks such as natural disasters, other insurable specialty risks and life and health insurance risks including mortality or longevity.
+Insurance-linked securities (ILS) are investment assets generally thought to have little to no correlation with the wider financial markets as their value is linked to insurance-related, non-financial risks such as natural disasters, other insurable specialty risks and life and health insurance risks including mortality or longevity.

 Read about recent and historic catastrophe bond transactions in our Deal Directory, which contains information on more than 700 issuances.

-Keep up with the latest insurance-linked securities news on our blog.
+Keep up with the latest insurance-linked securities and catastrophe bond market news.